 Scripting Transformer

 The Scripting Transformer is Synthesized’s most flexible transformer.
-It lets you define custom logic using JavaScript, and supports both GENERATION
+It lets you define custom logic using JavaScript, and supports both GENERATION and MASKING modes.

 The Scripting Transformer is best suited for complex logic that can’t be handled by native transformers.
 Before using it, consider whether your use case can be addressed by other advanced transformers such as the Arithmetic, Sieve, or Conditional Transformers. |